Top 6 Nursing Degrees and Certificate Programs

 Master of Science in Nursing (MSN)

 If you want to enter any of the advanced nursing professions, you’ll most likely want to earn your Master of Science in Nursing (MSN) degree.
 Although it’s a postgraduate degree, an MSN is considered the entry-level degree for such nursing careers as nurse practitioner, nurse midwife, and nurse anesthetist.
-These advanced nursing careers earn a median annual salary of more than $96,000.‡ A number of nonclinical careers such as nurse educator and nurse manager also require an MSN—so earning your master’s through an online nursing degree program can open numerous professional doors.
+According to the Bureau of Labor Statistics, these advanced nursing careers earn a median annual salary of more than $117,670.3 A number of nonclinical careers such as nurse educator and nurse manager also require an MSN—so earning your master’s through an online nursing degree program can open numerous professional doors.

 MSN With Specialization